Kaltsoon/react-native-material/material/3-communicating-with-server.md

 });
 ```

 Note that these URLs are made up and won't (most likely) send a response to your requests.
 In comparison to Axios, the Fetch API operates on a bit lower level.
-For example there isn't any request or response body serialization and parsing.
+For example, there isn't any request or response body serialization and parsing.
 This means that you have to for example set the _Content-Type_ header by yourself and use `JSON.stringify` method to serialize the request body.

 The `fetch` function returns a promise which resolves a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
 Note that error status codes such as 400 and 500 _are not rejected_ like for example in Axios.
 In case of a JSON formatted response we can parse the response body using the `Response.json` method: